laursalamanca/WebDevProject2-Salamanca-Pelletier-Hamilton-Mullin/README.md

 **Businesses and Foundations Page**

-- Include links to the different foundations and businesses that support Growing Places so people can learn more about what are supporting theme
+- Included links to the different foundations and businesses that support Growing Places so people can learn more about what are supporting theme

 **Contact Us**